flarum/docs/extend/data.md

 Lets break it down:

-* **GetModelRelationship:** You first want to select which model you want to contain the relationship (see above: Post::class), then name your relationhip.
-Then you want to return a `belongsToMany` relationship which can read more about [here.](https://laravel.com/api/4.2/Illuminate/Database/Eloquent/Relations/BelongsToMany.html)
+* **GetModelRelationship:** You first want to select which model you want to contain the relationship (see above: `Post::class`), then name your relationhip.
+Then you want to return a `belongsToMany` relationship which can read more about [here.](https://laravel.com/api/4.2/Illuminate/Database/Eloquent/Relations/BelongsToMany.html).
-* **GetApiRelationship:** Just like `GetModelRelationship` you want to select a model to contain the relationship, this time a serializer (see above PostSerializer::class).
+* **GetApiRelationship:** Just like `GetModelRelationship` you want to select a model to contain the relationship, this time a serializer (see above `PostSerializer::class`).
 Then use the same name as `GetModelRelationship`.
 You will then return a JSON-API relationship, containing the base serializer, the relation serializer, and the name of the relation.
 * **WillGetData:** Finally you want to specify the places where you want you relationship to be included.
-You want to check for each controller you want it to be included on, then call `$event->addInclude` with the name of your relationship (don't forget about existing relationships such as discussion->post).
+You want to check for each controller you want it to be included on, then call `$event->addInclude` with the name of your relationship (don't forget about existing relationships such as `$discussion->post`).

-Lets take a look at one more example from flarum-ext-tags:
+Lets take a look at one more example from [Flarum Tags](https://github.com/flarum/flarum-ext-tags/blob/master/src/Listener/AddDiscussionTagsRelationship.php)

 ```php
 <?php